Scottish government to intervene to stop council teacher cuts - reports

 Such a policy would contradict an SNP manifesto commitment to increase the number of teachers and classroom assistants in Scotland by at least 3,500 before the next election.

-“Ministers are firm in their views that Scottish education would not be improved by having fewer teachers or less time in school.”
+"Sufficient numbers of well qualified, properly paid teachers are absolutely essential to the delivery of quality education.
+Any cuts to teacher numbers and the pupil week are untenable, and would have a serious detrimental impact on young people’s education.

-Responding to the plans in Glasgow during First Minister’s Questions last week, Nicola Sturgeon talked up the autonomy of councils in the handling of education, but added: “As my record shows and indeed as Government’s funding to councils demonstrates, I am in favour of more teachers, not fewer teachers.”
+"Cuts to teacher numbers pile additional workload onto already severely over-burdened teaching staff, while also having profoundly damaging consequences for pupils’ learning.
+The notion that we can raise attainment and close the poverty related attainment gap by reducing the number of pupil hours per week by 10% is ludicrous.

-Government intervention would come in the wake of growing disagreement between local authorities and ministers over financing.
+Government intervention comes in the wake of growing disagreement between local authorities and ministers over financing.

 Local authority body Cosla has repeatedly called for more funding from Government to avoid cuts to public services, saying a £550 million cash increase in next year’s budget could be as low as £71 million when ring-fenced Government plans are accounted for.